-- Provide a contestable fund of at least \$20,000 per year as a fund to assist Tangata Whenua to develop or review their environmental management plans 2. - Set criteria for applications to the fund. - If the hapū has lodged a HEMP with the Northland Regional Council: - When preparing a plan change, the Northland Regional Council will provide the hapū with a written assessment of how the HEMP was taken into account in a draft plan change, and will provide at least 20 working days for the hapū to provide written comment back to the Northland Regional Council on the assessment and the draft plan change. - Record in the Section 32 report for all plan changes how relevant HEMPs have been taken into account when preparing or changing a policy statement or plan (as required by sections 61 and 66, RMA), and will report on any comments made by the hapū on the draft plan change in relation to the HEMP. - The Northland Regional Council will, in all resource consent decision documents for activities within the rohe of the hapū, record the HEMP and will provide a summary of how the HEMP was considered.
+- Provide a contestable fund of at least \$20,000 per year as a fund to assist Tangata Whenua to develop or review their environmental management plans.2 - Set criteria for applications to the fund. - If the hapu has lodged a HEMP with Northland Regional Council: - When preparing a plan change3, Northland Regional Council will provide the hapū with a written assessment of how the HEMP was taken into account in a draft plan change, and will provide at least 20 working days for the hapū to provide written comment back to Northland Regional Council on the assessment and the draft plan change. - Record in the Section 32 report for all plan changes how relevant HEMPs have been taken into account when preparing or changing a policy statement or plan (as required by RMA sections 61 and 66), and will report on any comments made by the hapū on the draft plan change in relation to the HEMP. - Northland Regional Council will, in all resource consent decision documents for activities within the rohe of the hapū, record the HEMP and will provide a summary of how the HEMP was considered.

-- If applying to the contestable fund, demonstrate how the application meets the criteria. - Provide the Northland Regional Council with a copy of any draft HEMP the hapū develops (and intends to lodge with the Northland Regional Council) and allow the Northland Regional Council at least 20 working days to provide comment. - Provide the Northland Regional Council with an electronic copy of any HEMP they produce and want to be taken into account in resource management decisions. - Provide evidence of endorsement from the hapū of any HEMP they provide to the Northland Regional Council. - Agree to the Northland Regional Council recording on its website an electronic copy of any HEMP provided to the Northland Regional Council and a map showing the geographic extent of the HEMP.
+- If applying to the contestable fund, demonstrate how the application meets the criteria. - Provide Northland Regional Council with a copy of any draft HEMP the hapū develops (and intends to lodge with Northland Regional Council) and allow Northland Regional Council at least 20 working days to provide comment. - Provide Northland Regional Council with an electronic copy of any HEMP they produce and want to be taken into account in resource management decisions. - Provide evidence of endorsement from the hapū of any HEMP they provide to Northland Regional Council. - Agree to Northland Regional Council recording on its website an electronic copy of any HEMP provided to Northland Regional Council and a map showing the geographic extent of the HEMP.

-6.2 Te mana i te whenua | Identifying sites or areas of significance (SOS)
+6.2 Te tautuhi i ngā wāhi me ngā takiwā whakahirahira | Identifying sites or areas of significance (SOS)